jacmerds/git-lesson/README.md

 # First Repo!

+## Subheading

-This is a test repo for the git lesson
+This is the first change to this file

 ```bash
 ls -la
 mkfir foo
 ```

-1. one
-2. two
-3. three